The Library Research Services Department can provide specialized instruction to help your students...

 Library instruction can take many forms, including the following:

-The MSU Libraries Instructional Media Center invites you to attend one of our many interactive, hands-on workshops to learn more about the latest graphic design and word processing software packages.
+The MSU Libraries Digital Media Center invites you to attend one of our many interactive, hands-on workshops to learn more about the latest graphic design and word processing software packages.
 Our customized workshops are perfect for faculty members who would like to schedule training for their classes.
 Not only can we schedule the session at the time of your class, but can also tailor the instruction to fit your needs and the needs of your students.

 Below is a list of workshops that have been offered by the IMC over the past several years.
 Not all workshops listed are taught every semester, but any can be requested for your class or group.